Author guidelines

 Sizing of Artwork

 - ADMET and DMPK aspires to have a uniform look for all artwork contained in a single article.
-Hence, it is important to be aware of the style of the journal.
+Hence, it is essential to be aware of the journal's style.

-- When deciding on the size of a line art graphic, in addition to the lettering, there are several other factors to address.
-These all have an effect on the reproducibility/readability of the final artwork.
+- When deciding on the size of a line art graphic, in addition to the lettering, several other factors must be considered.
+These factors all have an impact on the reproducibility and readability of the final artwork.
 Every relevant detail in the illustration, the graph symbols (squares, triangles, circles, etc.) and a key to the diagram (to explain the graph symbols used) must be discernible.

 - The sizing of halftones (photographs and micrographs) normally causes more problems than line art.
-It is sometimes difficult to know what an author is trying to emphasize on a photograph, so you can help us by identifying the important parts of the image, perhaps by highlighting the relevant areas on it.
+It is sometimes difficult to know what an author is trying to emphasise in a photograph, so you can help us by identifying the important parts of the image, perhaps by highlighting the relevant areas in it.
 The best advice that can be given is not to over‐reduce halftones.
-Attention should also be paid to magnification factors or scale bars on the artwork and they should be compared with the details inside.
-If a set of artwork contains more than one halftone, again please ensure that there is consistency in size between similar diagrams.
+Attention should also be paid to magnification factors or scale bars on the artwork, and they should be compared with the details inside.
+If a set of artwork contains more than one halftone, ensure consistency in size between similar diagrams.

-General sizing of illustrations which can be used for the ADMET and DMPK:
+General sizing of illustrations which can be used for ADMET and DMPK:

 - Small figure size ‐ 60 mm width